Can a Miscarriage be caused by a car accident? by Houston Injury Attorney

 However, before you make the call, be sure you have sought medical attention for you and/or your baby first.
 Again, this should be done immediately after the car accident.
 Don’t wait for physical symptoms to arise after the accident.

 See the doctor first and have the baby checked out to make sure the is no stress or injury.

-If you or a loved one suffered physical injuries in a car accident – whether while pregnant or not – contact Board Certified Houston Car Accident Lawyer Michael P. Fleming today for a free consultation!
+If you or a loved one suffered physical injuries in a motor vehicle wreck – whether while pregnant or not – contact Board Certified Injury Attorney Michael P. Fleming today for a free consultation!